 How long do the take-home products typically last?

 Products typically last an average of 3 months, if used as recommended.
 We encourage you to visit SkinFit Medispa for regular maintenance.

 Can a special program be developed for me with my take home products to extend the time between appointments, if say I have long term travel plan or an intense time commitment coming up?

 Absolutely!
-Products not only maintain the effects of your treatments, but the right combination of active ingredients can also continue the correction process and improve your skin on a daily basis.
+Products particularly from out SkinFit program not only maintain the effects of your treatments.
+The right combination of active ingredients can also continue the correction process and improve your skin on a daily basis.